gabibguedes/MovieApp/README.md

 ## Architecture

 The app was made in React Native, using Expo.
+It connects to firebase for the comments.

 ## What to improove

-...
+- Add login